gustin/subview/README.markdown

 A next-gen template engine -- cause mixing ruby code and semantic html (via erb) SUCKS!!

 erb was created in 1999, a 20th century technology.
+What is this Active Server Pages??

 Ruby Template Framework for the 21st Century!